GilaGlazer/.Wit-Python/README.md

 - **Histogram:** Distribution of function lengths across the codebase.
 - **Pie Chart:** Breakdown of issues by type.
 - **Bar Chart:** Number of issues per file.
+- **Line Chart:** Number of total issues over time, powered by MongoDB.

+---
+## MongoDB Integration

+CodeGuard now saves each analysis result to MongoDB when using the /alert endpoint.
+This allows tracking historical trends and generating time-based visualizations like the line chart.

+Make sure to configure MongoDB connection in db.py.

+---

+## Contributing

+Pull requests are welcome.
+For major changes, please open an issue first to discuss what you would like to change.

 ---
 If you want to contribute or have questions, feel free to open an issue or pull request!

 ---